jrc03c/pyds/readme.md

 ## `dropNaN(x)`

 Drops NaN values from `x`.
+Works on pretty much any kind of value, I think.
+If a vector, matrix, or tensor is passed into the function, then the return value will be a plain Python `list` since the output can potentially be jagged.

+---

+## `dropUndefined(x, strings=[])`

-Work on pretty much any kind of value, I think.
-Unlike most of the other functions in this library, this function returns a plain Python `list`.
+Drops undefined values from `x`.
+Works on pretty much any kind of value, I think.
+If a vector, matrix, or tensor is passed into the function, then the return value will be a plain Python `list` since the output can potentially be jagged.

+By default, values that are considered to be undefined are `None`, `numpy.nan`, and `math.nan`.
+However, the second parameter gives you the option of passing in a list of strings that are also considered to be undefined.
+This is useful in cases where you're reading in data from (e.g.) a CSV file that contains empty strings, "NULL", "undefined", etc., and would like to drop those values as well.

 ---